If you have experienced problems with your credit history in the past, you may be wondering if you are eligible for car leasing.

 Like a loan or a credit card, vehicle finance is a form of credit and as such, finance companies will investigate your credit history before making a decision on whether to accept your application.

-To help clarify your position, Nationwide Vehicle Contracts has put together a short guide to help explain the rules around applying for car leasing finance, what to do if you’ve failed finance and what your options are when applying for a joint application or using a guarantor.
+If you’re unsure if your eligible to lease a car due to your credit history, Nationwide Vehicle Contracts has put together a short guide about car leasing with bad credit including, what credit score you need to lease a car, what to do if you’ve failed finance and what your options are when applying for a joint application or using a guarantor.

-As a general rule most funders ask for a “good” to “excellent” credit score in order to be accepted for vehicle finance, although it is worth pointing out that no lender uses your credit score alone to approve or decline you for finance.
+That's because, as a general rule, most funders ask for a “good” to “excellent” credit score in order to be accepted for vehicle finance, although it is worth pointing out that no lender uses your credit score alone to approve or decline you for finance.
 As we mentioned before, other factors also come into play such as your ability to make regular payments on time and any other debts you may have.

 We will also email you the details of the credit reference agency used as part of your search.
 It is worth noting at this point that while the creditor must provide the details of the credit reference agency used in considering your application, they are not legally obliged to explain why you failed.

 If you feel that the information held about you at the credit reference agency is incorrect or if you if you feel you've been turned down for credit unfairly, you can appeal the decision.
 To do this, you must obtain a copy of your personal credit file (you can do this for free from Experian or MoneySavingExpert’s Credit Club).

 You will also need to supply further information to support your application, such as copies of bank statements.
 Your sales consultant will be able to discuss this further with you at enquiry stage.

 Finally, it’s also worth taking steps to improve your credit rating before trying to borrow from another lender.
 The Citizens Advice Bureau offers a wealth of information about borrowing money and what you can do if you have been refused credit.